Legal cases with fixed pricing, standardized processes, and firm timelines

 Tax is one of the major sources of State income accruing to the government, enabling them to roll out schemes and initiate action to satisfy public demands, meet public duties and ensure welfare.
 Income taxes constitute one of the important direct taxes imposed in India, paid directly to the government.
 Tax evasions turn out to be the biggest bottleneck in ensuring compliance to income tax imperatives imposed by the Income Tax Laws.
 TDS or Tax Deducted at Source is a mechanism introduced by the Income Tax Department towards ensuring compliance by avoiding tax evasions.
 This article delves into the process of making TDS Payments online and answers allied questions involved.

-The concept of Tax Deducted at Source or TDS was introduced by the Income Tax Department in the year 2004.
+The concept of Tax Deducted at Source or TDS on professional was introduced by the Income Tax Department in the year 2004.
 TDS or tax deducted at source is a deduction made by someone while making a payment or crediting the account, whichever is early; deducted at the very source, as the name suggests.
 The same could be applied to situations where a property is being purchased, a rent being paid or where payment of salary is being done; that is, where different sorts of payments are being done.
 Different rates are prescribed for different payments.

 The person who pays will have to deduct the tax and then subsequently pay it to the government i.e., payment deducted, and tax is deducted on the payee’s behalf to the income tax department.
 The payment received would be the net amount.
 As per this concept, a person (deductor) who is liable to make payment of specified nature to any other person (deductee) shall deduct tax at source and remit the same into the account of the Central Government.